Jonathan2251/lbd/source/gpu.rst

 C/C++ code calling OpenGL api and shaders.
 It's because Java can call OpenGL api through a wrapper library [#joglwiki]_.

+Every CAD software manufacturer such as AutoDesk and Blender has their own proprietary format.
+To solve the problem of interoperability, neutral or open source formats were invented as intermediate formats for converting between two proprietary formats.
+Naturally, these formats have become hugely popular now.
+Two famous examples of neutral formats are STL (with a .STL extension) and COLLADA (with a .DAE extension).
+Here is the list, where the 3D file formats are marked with their type.

+- 3D file format 	Type

+- STL 	Neutral

+- OBJ 	ASCII variant is neutral, binary variant is proprietary

+- FBX 	Proprietary

+- COLLADA 	Neutral

+- 3DS 	Proprietary

+- IGES 	Neutral

+- STEP 	Neutral

+- VRML/X3D 	Neutral [#3dfmt]_

 3D Rendering
 ------------